kevinDNx/CS122-Final-Project/README.md

 Our interface plan will employ the Tkinter library as the foundation for a user-friendly and intuitive graphical interface.
 Tkinter will provide a familiar and responsive platform for users to interact with our application.
 There will be a tab to switch between the visualization of different data visualizations.

-Data Collection and Storage Plan (written by Author #1)

-Data Analysis and Visualization Plan (Author #2)

-A .gitignore file and a license
+.gitignore file and license: included in repo